 - What kinds of science and technology are currently being used to investigate, monitor, and prevent heart disease?

-Next, the student E-Sheet will refer students to Paleolithic Nutrition: Your Future Is In Your Dietary Past.
-As students read this extremely valuable and highly informative article, have them jot down any differences they find between modern diets and lifestyles and those of the Paleolithic era.
-An area of particular importance is at the end of the reading that deals with the question, "Where do we and our diets go from here?"
-Use the general questions below to guide your discussion of the material and to gauge students' reactions to this virtually life-saving information.
+Next, the student E-Sheet will refer students to The Paleo Diet Craze: What's Right and Wrong about Eating Like a Caveman.
+As students read this informative article, have them jot down any differences they find between modern diets and lifestyles and those of the Paleolithic era.
+Use the general questions below to guide your discussion of the material and to gauge students' reactions to this information.
 Question answers can be found on your Teacher Answer Sheet.
 Other more difficult and technical questions may be posed based on your teaching goals and the level of your students.

 - What are some of the differences between the way human beings ate and lived in the Paleolithic era as compared to today?